-Computer accessories add additional functions to your computers.
-Some come with your computer as standard, while others can be added as required
+Accessories can add additional functions to your computers.
+Others make your daily work more comfortable or easier.
+Some will come with your computer as standard, while others can be added as required

 Accessories such as a keyboard and mouse may be essential in order to operate your computer.
-Others - such as graphics tablets and barcode readers - may be useful for specialist tasks.
+Others - such as headphones, cameras, graphics tablets and barcode readers - may be useful for specialist tasks or the facilitate certain ways of working.

 The best way to assess which computer peripherals would be useful for your business is to define your IT requirements, then match suitable accessories with these.